The GNL Podcast

 Advocacy is learnable.

 You can switch hospitals via GP referral.
-You can request tech that fits your life.
+You can request technology that fits your life.

 Words matter.

-Drop “good” and “bad.”
-Use clear, compassionate language that builds confidence.
+Replacing “good” and “bad” with clear, compassionate language builds confidence.

-1. Choose a format people already enjoy — brunch, coffee, Pilates + pastries.
+1. Choose a format people already enjoy — brunch, coffee, Pilates and pastries

-3. Set tone early — judgement-free, laughter encouraged.
+3. Set the tone early — judgement-free, laughter encouraged

-4. Offer value — share quick tips on clinics, tech, and self-care.
+4. Offer value — share quick tips on clinics, technology, and self-care

 Chapters